How to Determine the Correct Rate of Pay

 4. Is there a rate listed next to the classification?

 If so, use it.
-The rate is made up of an hourly base rate plus an hourly fringe rate.
+The prevailing wage rate is made up of an hourly base rate plus an hourly fringe rate.
 It is the combination of the base rate plus the fringe rate that is due the worker on an hourly basis.
-(See Appendix A

-5. If the book directs you to “See Appendix,” go to the back of the book and use the rate listed in the Appendix pages.
+5. If the region page directs you to “See Appendix,” go to the Appendix and use the rate listed in the Appendix pages.

-6. Apprentices must be paid the full fringe rate in those regions where the appendix rate does not apply.
-However, if the book directs you to “See Appendix,” and the worker is registered in a bona fide apprenticeship program, you may contact BOLI at (971) 673-0839 for the applicable hourly fringe rate.
-These fringe rates are also posted on BOLI’s website at www.oregon.gov/BOLI/WHD/PWR.
+6. Apprentices must be paid the full fringe rate in those regions where the Appendix rate does not apply.
+However, if the region page directs you to “See Appendix,” and the worker is registered in a bona fide apprenticeship program, you may contact BOLI at (971) 673-0839 for the applicable hourly fringe rate.
+These rates are also posted on BOLI’s website at www.oregon.gov/BOLI/WHD/PWR.

 If you still need help, CALL BOLI at (971) 673-0839.